Photo: © Gartec

-It is now official: Kone and TK Elevator are proceeding with the merger of the two companies.
-However, the completion of the transaction is subject to conditions.
+It’s now official: Kone and TK Elevator are moving forward with the merger of the two companies.
+However, the transaction is subject to certain conditions.
 Employee representatives at TKE are extremely upset.
+Schindler plans to file a lawsuit.

 "Kone and TKE are merging to create a world-class company in the lift and escalator industry," the Finnish and German lift manufacturers stated in a joint press release on 29 April.